A Shopping List for the First Week in Your New Kitchen

 Plan on more than one trip to the store.

-Use this first trip to stock up on just the basics and get yourself set up for easy weeknight cooking.
+Use this first trip to stock up on just the basics and get yourself set up for easy weeknight dinner ideas.
 Because even if you leave with two carts full of groceries, there will be things you forget and things you didn’t realize you need.
 It’s inevitable.

 Your Grocery List for Stocking a New Kitchen